Why get relationship counseling?

 Do you find yourself growing farther and farther apart from your partner or family member?

 Has unresolved conflict led you to staying quiet in order to avoid arguing?
 Are you lonely even though you are in a committed relationship?
 Does everything that your partner or family member say or do irritate or annoy you?

-Can your on-going conflicts as a couple or family be overcome?
+Can your on-going conflicts as a couple be overcome?

 Do you wish that you could just get along and enjoy each other’s company?
 Are you worried that it’s “too late”?
 Are you wondering how it would be possible for counseling to help when you’ve tried everything, and nothing has helped?
 Are you reluctant to share about how bad things have really gotten?

-Couples and family counseling is learning about how “relationship” patterns are set in childhood.
+Couples counseling is learning about how “relationship” patterns are set in childhood.

 There is hope that you can feel better, even if your partner or family member is not willing to participate!